vasilypvlasov/Flappy-Bird-Phaser/README.md

 Flappy-Bird-Phaser
 ==================
-Flappy-Bird to HTML5 using the Phaser
+Flappy Bird to HTML5 using the Phaser